SilviuPaun/MPA/readme.md

 # Mention Pair Annotations (MPA) model

-This is a Variational Inference implementation of the Mention Pair Annotations (MPA) model.
+This is a variational inference implementation of the Mention Pair Annotations (MPA) model presented in

-The code is written in JAVA and requires the Apache Commons Math external library.
+**A Probabilistic Annotation Model for Crowdsourcing Coreference** Silviu Paun, Jon Chamberlain, Udo Kruschwitz, Juntao Yu, Massimo Poesio In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP) , 2018

-The code is accompanied by an example input file (example.csv) which assumes the following structure:
+The code is written in JAVA and requires the Apache Commons Mathematics library.
+The input file (e.g., example.csv) assumes the following structure:

 ```
 mention_id,annotator_id,gold,annotation